seehorne/GetGrinnected/README.md

 - `test procedures/` - Manual test procedures we are keeping.
   - `[COMPONENT].md` - Test procedure to run for a particular COMPONENT.

-# Issue Tracking

-Our issue manager is Trello.
-See our Trello board at <https://trello.com/b/pAnl7SQ3/getgrinnected>.

 # Developer Guidelines

 These guidelines are here to make development easier and make sure we meet class requirements and standards.